rojaster/symcc/README.md

 set the environment variable SYMCC_INPUT_FILE to the name of a file whose contents will be treated as symbolic when read.

-Note that due to how the QSYM backend is implemented, all input has to be available from the start.
+Note that due to how the SymCC backend is implemented, all input has to be available from the start.
 In particular, when providing symbolic data on standard input interactively, you need to terminate your input by pressing Ctrl+D before the program starts to execute.